Bierton: Present day

 Today, with Aylesbury growing, the village is at risk of becoming a suburb of the larger town.
-All that separates the two at present is a field of allotments about a hundred yards wide, owned by the Parish Council.
+All that separates them at present is a field of allotments about a hundred yards wide, owned by the Parish Council.

 Bierton Church of England Combined School is a mixed voluntary controlled, Church of England primary school, which takes children between the ages of four and 11.
-The school has about 300 pupils.
+The school has about 480 pupils.

-Notable inhabitants of Bierton include architect Deborah Saunt of Channel 4 television's series Grand Designs, playwright Robert Farquhar, BBC fashion commentator Jerry O'Sullivan, and the notable author and poet May Sinclair, who lived at The Gables in Burcott Lane for the last ten years of her life.
+Notable inhabitants of Bierton have included the author and poet May Sinclair, who lived at The Gables in Burcott Lane for the last ten years of her life.

 The nearest station to Bierton is Aylesbury, operated by Chiltern Railways.
 Buses that serve Bierton run between Aylesbury and Milton Keynes, operated by Arriva, and between Leighton Buzzard and Aylesbury run by Z&S International.